hotwax/oms-documentation/Fulfillment/APIs/Retry shipping label.md

 # Retry shipping label PDF API

 Redownlaods shipping label in PDF format for the completed shipment.
-To redownload the shipping label PDF, you will need to call the /retryShippingLabel endpoint with the GET method.
+To redownload the shipping label PDF, you will need to call the /retryShippingLabel endpoint with the `/GET` method.

 ## Request